 What Are My Options for Treatment?

-- How much virus you have in your body (your viral load)
+- How much virus is in your body (your viral load)

 - If you have liver damage, such as cirrhosis

 - What other health conditions you have

 - The response to any previous treatments for Hepatitis C

-Most people with acute Hepatitis C do not get treated because they do not know they have the virus and therefore do not get treated.
-However, if a person knows that they may have been exposed to the virus – like a healthcare worker who gets a needle stick – acute Hepatitis C can be identified early and medication may be recommended.
+A majority of people with an acute Hepatitis C infection often do not know they have the virus and therefore do not get treated.
+However, if a person realizes that they may have been exposed to the virus – like a healthcare worker who gets a needle stick – an acute Hepatitis C infection can be identified early and medication may be recommended.

 Doctors sometimes just recommend bed rest, drinking lots of fluids, eating a healthy diet, and avoiding alcohol.
 You must see your doctor regularly for follow-up blood tests to make sure your body has fully recovered from the virus.